David Galloway (botanist): Biography

 In the Lichen/Bryophyte Division, Environmental Quality Programme, Department of Botany, Natural History Museum, London, David Galloway was from 1987 to 1990 the principal scientific officer and from 1990 to 1994 the head of the Programme.
 In 1974 in Westminster, London, he married the opera singer Patricia Payne (who was born in Dunedin, New Zealand).
 In late 1994 David and his wife returned to New Zealand.
 From 1995 until his retirement in 2008, he was a member of Biosystematics of New Zealand Plants Programme of New Zealand's Landcare Research (which is one of New Zealand's Crown Research Institutes).

 He was the author or coauthor of over 300 scientific publications.
 He collected lichens with Brian Coppins, Gerardo Guzmán, and Peter W. James.

 Certificate accompanying the Acharius Medal 2008 awarded to Dr. David J. Galloway for outstanding contributions to lichenology.

 Galloway was president from 1987 to 1992 of the International Association for Lichenology (IAL).
 In 1988 the University of Otago awarded him an honorary D.Sc. in botany.
 He was elected a Fellow of the Linnean Society of London (FLS) in 1991 and a Fellow of the Royal Society of New Zealand (FRSNZ) in 1998.
 Knox College, Otago appointed him Quinquennial Fellow in 2006.
-In 2007 a festschrift was published in his honor.
+In 2007 a festschrift was published in his honour.
 Galloway was awarded the Acharius Medal 2008 for outstanding contributions to lichenology.

 In 2007, a genus of fungi in the Ascomycota phylum was named Gallaicolichen, and also Davidgallowaya, which is a genus of lichenized fungi in the family Parmeliaceae, both genera were named in his honour.